-Thank you for your interest in applying for the position Teacher of Science at Acland Burghley School.
+Thank you for your interest in applying for the position of Teacher of Design Technology at Acland Burghley School.

 I enclose a pack containing:

 - 1. Job advert

 - 2. Job Description and Selection Criteria

 - 3. Why be an ECT at ABS

 - 4. Where to find us

 - 5. Latest Ofsted information